Page main body content

 We provide accessibility software on our workstations (including Read and Write Gold and JAWS) and other technology in the Joel and Barbara Zelnick Assistive Technology Room 123 in Bird Library.

-Through our Alternate Format Service, qualifying individuals can receive accessible version of any materials we own, license or can procure Request, Pickup and Delivery Services.
+Through our Alternate Format Service, qualifying individuals can receive accessible version of any materials we own, license or can procure Request, Delivery and Interlibrary Loan.

 You can borrow books, compact discs, videos/DVDs, and games.
 You also have access to remote databases, use of library computers and study rooms.
 Borrow laptops, calculators, audio video equipment, accessories and more from the service desk.